awsdocs/amazon-sagemaker-developer-guide/doc_source/API_DescribeEndpointConfig.md

 Type: String
 Length Constraints: Maximum length of 63\.
 Pattern: `^[a-zA-Z0-9](-*[a-zA-Z0-9])*`

+ ** KmsKeyId **
+AWS KMS key ID Amazon SageMaker uses to encrypt data when storing it on the ML storage volume attached to the instance\.
+Type: String
+Length Constraints: Maximum length of 2048\.

  ** ProductionVariants **
 An array of `ProductionVariant` objects, one for each model that you want to host at this endpoint\.